You are here

 After the first term, all students who achieve a 9.0 weighted grade point average (GPA) or higher will earn Dean’s List recognition.
 In subsequent terms, Dean’s List will apply to all students who achieve at least a 9.25 weighted GPA for the term.

-The courses that make up the core curriculum are:
+The courses that make up the core curriculum for the Fall 2014 / Spring 2015 entering class are:

 |Pre-term||Lead: People, Teams, Organizations (1/2 term equivalent)**|